-FEJA permits the electric utilities to count other (non-electric) fuel savings towards their savings goals.
+Section 8-103B of the Act permits the electric utilities to count other (non-electric) fuel savings towards their savings goals.
 Natural gas savings may be counted towards electric goals when natural gas utilities discontinue or do not fund jointly delivered electric-gas Measures (e.g. when gas funding is no longer sufficient to support continued joint delivery to additional participants, but the electric utility elects to continue the Program with just its own funds).
 In such cases, the statute requires electric utilities to "prioritize Programs for low-income residential Customers to the extent practical" when determining which gas savings to count towards its electric goals.
 Electric utilities may also count savings from other fuels that result from implementation of Measures that are not jointly delivered with natural gas utilities.
-In no event shall more than ten percent (10%) of each year's applicable annual incremental goal as defined in paragraph (7) of subsection (g) of Section 8-103B be met through savings of fuels other than electricity.60
+Applicable Annual Total Savings Requirement means "the total amount of new annual savings that the utility must achieve in any given year to achieve the applicable annual incremental goal.
+This is equal to the applicable annual incremental goal plus the total new annual savings that are required to replace savings that expired in or at the end of the previous year."68 In no event shall more than ten percent (10%) of each year's Applicable Annual Total Savings Requirement as defined in paragraph (7.5) of subsection (g) of Section 8-103B be met through savings of fuels other than electricity.69

-The conversion of fossil fuel savings to electric savings shall be based on site energy use, as set forth in the table below.61 For example, a therm of natural gas savings shall be converted to kWh savings based on the amount of energy a kWh provides a home or business - i.e., 3412 BTUs.
-Thus, as shown in the table62 below, a therm of natural gas savings (approximately 100,000 BTUs) is equal to 29.3 kWh savings.
+The conversion of fossil fuel savings to electric savings shall be based on site energy use, as set forth in the table below.70 For example, a therm of natural gas savings shall be converted to kWh savings based on the amount of energy a kWh provides a home or business - i.e., 3412 BTUs.
+Thus, as shown in the table71 below, a therm of natural gas savings (approximately 100,000 BTUs) is equal to 29.3 kWh savings.

-Site kWh

-BTUs per Energy Equivalents per Energy
+Fuel Energy Units BTUs per Energy Unit Site kWh Equivalents per Energy Unit

-Fuel Energy Units Unit Unit

 Electricity kWh 3,412 1.0

 Natural Gas therms 100,000 29.3

 Fuel Oil gallons 138,500 40.6

 Propane gallons 91,333 26.8